 Once the accident victim completes all medical treatment, including physical therapy, their third-party liability claims attorney could obtain a copy of all related medical records and bills and formulate a settlement demand up to the policy limits of insurance.

-Negotiating a Settlement to the Claim
+How Do People Negotiate a Settlement to the Claim?

 Once the insurance company’s adjuster reviews the settlement demand, the adjuster may make a settlement offer on the case—especially if there are only soft tissue injuries.
 In most cases, these initial settlement offers are very low and are far less than what the case is actually worth.
 Settlement negotiations between the attorney and the adjuster generally continue until the parties either settle the case or reach an impasse.